 Dyslexia is formally diagnosed through a comprehensive test by a specialist or psychologist.

-How To Help The Dyslexic Child In Schools
+How To Teach a Dyslexic Child To Read In Schools

 Incorporating Dyslexic-friendly elements in study materials:

-2. Use pictorial and visual material and encourage the child to visualise.
+2. Use pictorial and visual material and encourage the child to visualize.

 3. Use lots of gestures and body movements.

-4. Stress on the phonemic awareness and how to utilise it.
+4. Stress on the phonemic awareness and how to utilize it.

 6. Explain the big picture first, before going into the details.